Twas the week after Easter

 Which made Dad a grouch

-Ask any rabbit fancier, and she’ll tell you what makes rabbits so great.
+Ask any rabbit fancier, and they will tell you what makes rabbits so great.
 These affectionate, high-spirited herbivores are full of mischief and games.
-Their amusing behavior coupled with their quiet nature and convenient size makes them wonderful house pets.
+Their amusing behavior, coupled with their quiet nature and convenient size, makes them wonderful house pets.

 But as some unsuspecting Easter bunny recipients may soon discover, these feisty little lagomorphs can be a handful to house.
-In fact, their up-keep can be such a challenge that a handful of owners will call it quits and surrender their Easter pet to the pound.
+In fact, their upkeep can be such a challenge that a handful of owners will call it quits and surrender their Easter pet to an animal shelter.
 To help prevent such a grave mistake, here are some facts and tips that a potential rabbit owner should consider.

 Bunny-proof the House

 Once you think the house is safe, you can start letting Bunny out, supervised at first.
-That way you can see how well you have bunny-proofed.
-You never quite know what she will take an inkling to do.
+That way, you can see how well you have bunny-proofed.
+You never quite know what they will take an inkling to do.
 Some youngsters even chew and swallow carpet, which can lead to intestinal blockage, a problem that requires surgery.

 It’s important that rabbits get enough exercise.
-Spending their entire day in a cage is not adequate any more than you spending all your time in a room the size of a walk-in closet, and with no T.V., radio, or internet!
-So, Bunny will need some playtime every day outside her cage.
+Spending their entire day in a cage is not adequate any more than spending all your time in a room the size of a walk-in closet and with no T.V., radio, or internet!
+So, Bunny will need some playtime every day outside the cage.

 Bunny Poop and Potty Training

 Even before you give Bunny the run of the room or even the house, there are a few other issues to consider.
-Assuming you don’t like little green pellets decorating your floor, your bunny’s first lesson should be in potty training.
-Limiting Bunny to her cage and adding a box filled with rabbit-safe litter plus samples of her No. 2 often does the trick.
-Additionally, adding hay to the corner of the box can help entice her in.
-For the occasional bunny who likes to hang out in her bathroom and poop in her cage, make the rest of the cage more comfortable so she’ll hang out there instead.
+Assuming you don’t like little green pellets decorating your floor, your bunny’s first lesson should be potty training.
+Limiting Bunny to the cage and adding a box filled with rabbit-safe litter plus samples of her No. Two often does the trick.
+Additionally, adding hay to the corner of the box can help entice them in.
+For the occasional bunny who likes to hang out in their own bathroom and poop in the cage, make the rest of the cage more comfortable so they’ll hang out there instead.
 Try placing a synthetic sheepskin rug in it.

-Once you’re certain Bunny has the idea, you can let her out into a small play area.
-Be sure she still has easy access to her litter box, and add boxes as needed.
-By starting slowly, you’ll be able to increase her play area gradually and decrease the number of litter boxes.
+Once you’re certain Bunny has the idea, you can let them out into a small play area.
+Be sure they still have easy access to the litter box, and add boxes as needed.
+By starting slowly, you’ll be able to increase the play area gradually and decrease the number of litter boxes.

 An Interesting Fact About Rabbit Poop

 By the way, since we’re talking about poop, you might want to know that rabbits regularly eat some of their poop.
 Rabbits are hindgut fermenters.
-That means that their vegetable-digesting system occurs in the latter half of the gut.
-No, rabbits don’t digest vegetable matter on their own.
+That means their vegetable-digesting system occurs in the latter half of the gut.
+Rabbits don’t digest vegetable matter on their own.
 Food passes through the stomach and then is further digested, and the building blocks are absorbed from the intestines to the bloodstream.
 Animals can’t digest the coarse cell walls that make up vegetation.
-The have to rely on bacteria in their gut to ferment the products.
-Then they digest the bacteria and all the material they’ve made.
+They have to rely on bacteria in their gut to ferment the products.
+Then, they digest the bacteria and all the material they’ve made.

-Because this bacterial digestion system occurs well down the road in the mid intestines (primarily a portion called the cecum) a lot of the digested material is wasted and leaves the body through the poop.
-In order to recover this important source of nutrition, rabbits tend to poop the cecal pellets at night and then eat this so-called night feces.
-In fact, they “get a special feeling,” when they release their night feces and they reach around and eat the feces right from their anus.
+Because this bacterial digestion system occurs well down the road in the mid intestines (primarily a portion called the cecum), a lot of the digested material is wasted and leaves the body through the poop.
+To recover this important source of nutrition, rabbits tend to poop the cecal pellets at night and then eat these so-called night feces.

 Urine Marking and Aggression

-Getting Bunny spayed or neutered at 5 to 6 months old will eliminate most of the marking and can double or triple her life span by preventing fatal reproductive-tract cancers.
-Good socialization and rewarding for appropriate behavior can fix the rest.
+Getting Bunny spayed or neutered at five to six months old will eliminate most of the marking and can double or triple their life span by preventing fatal reproductive-tract cancers.
+Good socialization and rewarding appropriate behavior can fix the rest.
 Regular, short, gentle handling sessions where the rabbit is well supported can turn a ho-hum pet into a wonderful, sociable companion—one that can even learn to greet you on cue or perform simple tricks.

-This handling should start before she’s 3 months of age since the sensitive period for developing social bonds and learning to recognize that handling, people, and other pets are safe occurs in the early weeks.
-She should be handled by different people, including visitors, so that she learns that visitors are safe to be with too.
-She’ll learn even faster if you give her treats to nibble on while you’re handling her and putting her in new situations.
-Then she’ll associate the handling and new situations with good things.
-If she’s hungry but won’t eat, that indicates the situation is scary for her.
+This handling should start before three months of age since the sensitive period for developing social bonds and learning to recognize that being handled, people, and other pets is safe occurs in the early weeks of life.
+Different people, including visitors, should handle bunnies so they learn that visitors are safe to be with, too.
+They will learn even faster if you give them treats to nibble on while you’re handling them and when putting them in new situations.
+Then, they will associate the handling and new situations with good things.
+If they are hungry but won’t eat, that indicates the situation is scary.

 Medical Issues